 The aim of this unit is to give you a firm foundation of theories and trends in health care education, and to support students to link and apply theoretical knowledge to their clinical workplace.
-Clinical education occurs in diverse and complex clinical settings, and it is a requirement of the clinical educator to understand contemporary trends and education theory in order to provide rich learning experiences for health care students.
+Health professional education occurs in diverse and complex

-This unit provides a theoretical basis for learner-centred approaches to facilitating clinical education in simulated and real clinical settings.
-You will critically examine the impact of contemporary education trends on clinical education and evaluate models and theories of learning.
-You will use selected models and theories of learning as they apply to learning in clinical settings and consider ethical, moral and legal issues pertinent to this learning.
+This unit provides a theoretical basis for learner-centred approaches to facilitating clinical education in simulated and real health workplace settings.
+You will critically examine the impact of contemporary education trends on health professional education and evaluate models and theories of learning.
+You will use selected models and theories of learning as they apply in health workplace settings and consider ethical, moral and legal issues pertinent to this learning.
 You will also analyse the characteristics of diverse groups of learners.